Taming-the-BEAST/Prior-selection/README.md

 _(The default priors for site models perform well in most scenarios and in practice rarely have to be changed.
 However, it is important not to forgot about them!)_

-The Gamma shape parameter governs the shape of the Gamma distribution of the rates across different sites.
-The default setting of the Gamma shape parameter of **alpha=beta=1.0** reflects our belief that on average, the rate scaler is equal to 1, i.e. on average all the sites mutate with the same substitution rate.
-The distribution on the gamma shape parameter allows us to deviate from this assumption.
+By default, the Gamma distribution of rates across different sites has a mean of one, reflecting our belief that **_on average_** all sites evolve with the same substitution rate.
+The Gamma shape parameter governs the shape of the Gamma distribution, with lower values indicating greater across-site rate variation.
+It allows us to control how substitution rates vary between sites.
 The default exponential distribution with **M** (mean) of 1.0 and 95%HPD of [0.0253,3.69] covers a wide range of possible shape parameters.
 This looks fine for our analysis, and thus, we leave the Gamma shape settings at its defaults ([Figure 14](#gammaShapeprior)).

 <figure>
 	<a id="gammaShapeprior"></a>